opengisch/QField-docs/documentation/how-to/print-to-pdf.en.md

 ![type:video](https://player.vimeo.com/video/499566180)

+## Atlas Print

-You can also print an atlas by selecting features:
+You can also print an atlas by selecting the features.
+Choose features on the map, select them in the list and print them: *Menu ( ⁝ ) Button > Print Atlas Feature(s) to PDF*.

 ![type:video](https://player.vimeo.com/video/604740848)

-!!! note
-    The devices documents directory is `USER>/<APPNAME>/Documents`.
-For `QField` this is usually a path like `////storage/emulated/0/Documents/QField`
+Or you can print one single feature directly in the form with *Menu ( ⁝ ) Button > Print Atlas Feature to PDF*.